bvangraafeiland/spark-decoded/README.md

 Formally, an RDD is defined by five properties:
 - A list of partitions
-- A function to compute a given partition
+- A function to compute a given partition, returning it as an Iterator
 - A list of dependencies on other RDDs
-- A partitioner
+- A partitioner, an object that assigns data to partitions
+- A function that returns a list of preferred locations for a given partition, allowing faster access due to data locality

 ### Partitions
 A partition represents a subset of the data of an RDD.
 When running computations, the partitions are distributed among the available nodes in the cluster, after which each node computes only their partitions.